mothur/mothur.github.io/_wiki/characterizing_community_composition_along_a_transect_of_hypersaline_sediments.md

 were collected at 8 points (A through H) along a transect that represented gradients of salt and water content, as well as substantial variation in cation concentrations, and carbon and nitrogen content.
-Points A and B were located at the most \"upland\" and/or
-\"terrestrial\" end of the transect, while points F, G, and H were the located at the most \"aquatic\" and water-logged end of the transect.
+Points A and B were located at the most "upland" and/or "terrestrial" end of the transect, while points F, G, and H were the located at the most "aquatic" and water-logged end of the transect.

 The goals of this study were to: 1) describe the communities associated with this fairly extreme environment, and 2) determine what differences,